stephenhu/rpic/README.md

-# pic - pi controller
+# rpic - raspberry pi controller

-raspberry pi's have been leveraged for more and more projects, however, since the base system for raspberry pi is typically linux based, there needs to be a level of technical ability to perform most simple tasks like a graceful shutdown.
+raspberry pi's have been leveraged for many projects like a controller for home lighting or as an ad blocking proxy server, however, since the base system for raspberry pi is typically linux based, there needs to be a level of technical ability to perform most simple tasks like a graceful shutdown.

-pi controller (pic) is a remote management system for your raspberry pi device built on top of raspbian, the goal is to provide a set of administrative functions and api's to simplify the usage of a raspberry pi.
+raspberry pi controller (rpic) is a remote management system for your raspberry pi device built on top of raspbian, the goal is to provide a set of administrative functions and api's to simplify the usage of a raspberry pi.

-pic will be based on raspbian initially since that's what seems most common, but could be ported to other linux distributions.
+rpic will be based on raspbian initially which is the most widely used distribution for raspberry pi, but could be ported to other linux distributions.

 ## features